- What are real-time payments?

 - Credit card payments: Appear instant but actually settle in 1–3 days

-With RTP, funds are typically available to the recipient within 10–15 seconds of initiating the payment—making them one of the fastest and most reliable ways to move money today.
+With RTP, funds are typically available to the recipient within 10–15 seconds of initiating the payment, making them one of the fastest and most reliable ways to move money today.

-For businesses, this speed allows them to:
+This speed allows you to:

 - Process immediate payroll disbursements